syncfusion-content/winui-docs/winui/DataGrid/FilterRow.md

 ## Filtering null values

 You can enable or disable filtering of null values by setting [GridColumn.AllowBlankFilters](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridColumn.html#Syncfusion_UI_Xaml_DataGrid_GridColumn_AllowBlankFilters) property.
 The default value is `true`.
 When null value filtering is enabled, the filter options loaded with two additional options (“Null” and “Not Null”) to filter the null values.
-ComboBox and MultiSelectComboBox editors, loads with “Blanks” item in drop down to filter the null values.

 {% tabs %}
 {% highlight xaml %}